The Grinch (film): Voice cast

-A recording of Pentatonix' "God Rest You Merry Gentlemen" is used for the Who-Carolers that stalk the Grinch.
+A recording of Pentatonix' "God Rest You Merry Gentlemen" is used for the carolers who stalk the Grinch.

 Georgia Toffolo provides the voice of Mrs. Toffee Apple (a customer who was trying to reach a jar of "Christmas chutney") in one scene in the UK release.

 Production

 Development

-In February 2013, Illumination was developing a 3D animated feature film based on the Dr. Seuss book, with the working title How the Grinch Stole Christmas, later shortened to The Grinch.
-Peter Candeland and Yarrow Cheney were set to direct, though in early 2018 producer Scott Mosier took over from Candeland.
+In February 2013, Illumination was developing a 3D animated feature film based on the Dr. Seuss book, with the working title How the Grinch Stole Christmas, later shortened to The Grinch, with Peter Candeland attached to direct.
+In 2017, Yarrow Cheney joins Candeland to co-direct from a screenplay by Michael LeSieur and will be produced by Chris Meledandri, Janet Healy and Scott Mosier, whom directed the Sing short Eddie's Life Coach, while Audrey Geisel and Chris Renaud, whom previously directed Seuss' previous animated adaptation from Illumination, The Lorax, to executive produce.

+However, in early 2018, Mosier took over from Candeland upon the trailer's release while Cheney remained onboard to co-direct the film, though Candeland was credited for Additional Story Direction after the film's release upon his contribution.
+Following the cast announcement for the film, Tommy Swerdlow was announced to co-write the screenplay with LeSieur while Puss in Boots producer Latifa Ouaou joined to executive produce alongside Geisel and Renaud.

+This was the final Dr. Seuss film adaptation to be released during the lifetime of Seuss's widow Audrey Geisel, who served as executive producer of the film and died on December 19, 2018, five weeks after the film's release.

 Casting

 Benedict Cumberbatch was cast as the titular character in April 2016.
-Illumination originally wanted Cumberbatch to voice the Grinch in his natural accent.
-However, after Cumberbatch learned that since the rest of the cast is American, he decided that the Grinch himself should have an American accent.
+Illumination originally wanted Cumberbatch to voice the Grinch in his natural accent, but Cumberbatch felt that since the rest of the cast is American, the Grinch himself should have an American accent.
 By September 2018, Angela Lansbury had been set to voice the Mayor of Whoville.
 Rashida Jones, Cameron Seely, and Kenan Thompson also joined the cast, while Pharrell Williams, who had previously worked on Illumination's Despicable Me films, was revealed to be narrating the film.